Underdoge/fraud-detection/README.md

 # Fraud Detection 🔎
 ## Final Project for the Código Facilito's 2023 Machine Learning Bootcamp
+# Hosted Streamlit App
+A hosted version of the model can be found on Streamlit [here](https://underdoge-fraud-detection.streamlit.app).
+#
 # Installation
 Open up a Terminal and enter the following commands:
 ### Cloning the repository